 Internet access and power supply are other issues related to the failure of the Telehealth network in rural and remote locations.

-Most of the Telehealth applications require high speed and reliable Internet bandwidth to run smoothly.
+Most Telehealth applications require high speed and reliable Internet bandwidth to run smoothly.
 Telesurgery, teleophthalmology, teleradiology, and emergency consultation are just a few examples of such applications.
 Poor Internet connection poses barriers or even makes it impossible, in the smooth Telehealth services delivery.

 Only 69.3% of rural areas and 64.6% of tribal areas have access to high-speed broadband internet that met the minimum benchmark set by the Federal Communications Commission (FCC).